 •The ability to lift and stow equipment in a safe manner without difficulty.

 •The ability to walk up and down stairs without difficulty.

 •The ability to sit or stand for long periods of time.

 •The ability to walk one quarter of a mile without difficulty and without affecting the immediate performance of job-related duties as outlined.

 •The ability to frequently: reach forward or overhead; squat, kneel or crawl.

 •The ability to utilize upper extremities for repetitive grasping and fine manipulation.

 •The ability to operate a company vehicle during all hours of the day or night for long periods of time in often-challenging traffic conditions and weather.
 Trips will include locations throughout Norwich and the surrounding communities within Connecticut, Rhode Island and, at times, even further distances.

-NOTE: the American Group businesses follow the requirements of the Americans with Disabilities Act (ADA) in all hiring and employment decisions.
+NOTE: American Ambulance Services, Inc. follows the requirements of the Americans with Disabilities Act (ADA) in all hiring and employment decisions.
 We shall not discriminate on the basis of disability in its hiring and employment practices.
 We shall make reasonable accommodations for the known physical or mental limitations of a qualified applicant or employee with a disability upon request unless the accommodation would cause an undue hardship on the operation of the business.

 •Required to work hazards situations that may include motor vehicle accidents, hazmat scenes and industrial accidents.